 “…[their] saxophone sound is equally forceful and undulating.
 At times, it has an abrasive character that adds strength to sinuous and lengthy phrases, sometimes filled with anger.”
 Jacques Prouvost

-alejandra borzyk is a Spanish-Belgian saxophone player, composer, performer and writer
+alejandra borzyk is a Spanish-Belgian saxophone player, composer, performer and writer based in Brussels

 Born in Leuven but raised in Torrelodones (Spain), they studied classical piano and saxophone as a kid, and started performing in 2015 alongside Madrid based bands of a large stylistic diversity (latin, reggae, funk, hip-hop, song-writers, pop, rock).
 Meanwhile, they studied composition with Ramón Paús, with whom they discovered as well the universes of jazz and improvised music.
-They moved to Brussels in 2017 to continue their education at the Koninklijk Conservatorium Brussels, where they graduated under cum laude in 2023, and were under the mentorship of musicians such as Jeroen van Herzeele, John Ruocco, Stéphane Galland and Diederik Wissels.
+They moved to Brussels in 2017 to continue their education at the Koninklijk Conservatorium Brussels, where they graduated under cum laude in 2023, and were under the mentorship of musicians such as Jeroen van Herzeele, John Ruocco, Stéphane Galland and Diederik Wissels

 pic credits Ola Gracjasz